flaxandteal/flaxandteal-website/content/pages/team.md

 ### Sharon Ingram | Cloud Architect (/images/Sharon.png)</br>

 [Sharon](https://www.linkedin.com/in/sharoningram/) joins our team as an experienced cloud engineer and certified Azure Solutions Architecture and DevOps Expert.
-She has over 10 years experience within this role and adds to our cloud engineering and computational skill-sets!
+She has over 10 years experience within this role and adds to our cloud engineering and computational skill-sets.
 Sharon also has experience with Kubernetes, .NET, Oracle, Javascript and C-Sharp.

 ### Shauna Fitzsimons | Data Support Technician (/images/shauna.png)</br>

-[Shauna](https://www.linkedin.com/in/shauna-f-030798aa/) adds to our team in our data analysis and support tasks!
-Shauna is currently studying at UCD in Politics, International Relations & Sociology, and has experience working with R and Github.
+[Shauna](https://www.linkedin.com/in/shauna-f-030798aa/) adds to our team in our data analysis and support tasks.
+Shauna works on licensing and compliance to ensure the highest standards are met.

 ### Viktoria Boncheva | Junior Product Manager  (/images/Viktoria.png)</br>

-[Viktoria](https://www.linkedin.com/in/viktoria-boncheva-725498168/) has recently joined us a a junior product manager!
+[Viktoria](https://www.linkedin.com/in/viktoria-boncheva-725498168/) has joined us a a junior product manager.
 Viktoria is based in our Sofia office and has experience working in business development and international trade.

 ### Vishak Pillai | Data Engineer (/images/Vishak.png)</br>

-[Vishak](https://www.linkedin.com/in/vishakhp/) joined our team in 2022 as a experienced mathematician, statistician and data engineer!
+[Vishak](https://www.linkedin.com/in/vishakhp/) joined our team as a experienced mathematician, statistician and data engineer.
 Vishak has a background in statistical modelling and machine learning, and experience with Python and C++.
 He holds a Masters in Mathematics and Statistics from the Indian Institute of Technology.